Eyob721/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

     application server) can cause issues with maintenance and scalability as each component is independent.

+## Advanced

 ### Scale up

 File: [3-scale_up](./3-scale_up)

 ![3-scale_up](./images/3-scale_up.png)

+In this design we scale up the three server design by adding a load balancer and separating each component (web server, application server and database server) in to their own servers.

+- Additional Requirements:
+  - 1 server
+  - 1 load-balancer (HAproxy) configured as cluster with the other one
+  - Split components (web server, application server, database) with their own server
+- Explanation:
+  - One additional load balancer is added working in cluster with the other one.
+This ensures high availability, maintainability and redundancy to the system.
+  - In the previous designs the web server, application server and database server were stored in independent servers.
+In this design each component have its own server.
+Meaning that each component (web server, application server and database server) are in their own servers.
+  - This makes it easier to maintain, monitor and scale up the system.